taw00/manuscript-css/README.md

 ### Is Todd a Joplin shill?

 Nope.
 It's just the best application that I have found for this kind of work.
-IMHO.

 The great majority of markdown editors are great at editing text.
 Some can also preview your work (most cannot).
-Joplin is, I think, the only text editor with full CSS rendering capability.
+Joplin is, I think, the only text editor with full CSS rendering capability and that can also export to HTML or PDF natively.

 <a href="misc/README-joplin.png"><img src="misc/README-joplin.png" width="100%" alt="Joplin in action!" /></a>

 The [Joplin](https://joplinapp.org) note-taking application (like Obsidian but much better) gives you the full ability to customize the results of whatever you write to your hearts content using standard CSS.
 Joplin is also a great personal document-management platform (like Evernote, but better).
 And it can sync to the cloud.
 And you can publish things to the cloud for anyone to view.
 And it is fully end-to-end encrypted.
 And it has a web-clipper (super handy!!!) and a mobile app.
+And, and!
 So, yes, I suppose I am a Joplin shill.
 But for all the right reasons.

-But I also use other editors out there—primarely Vim and Zed.
+But I also use other editors out there—primarily Zed, Ghostwriter, and Vim.
 I am sure you have your preferred interface.
-Install Chrome and the *Markdown Viewer* extension and ollow the steps above.
+To work with any other edit, just install Chrome and the *Markdown Viewer* extension and follow the steps above.
 It's not complicated.

 ---
 ---